Bárbaro Cavernario: Consejo Mundial de Lucha Libre (2012-present)

 On January 24, 2020, at La Noche de Mr. Niebla, Cavernario and Felino faced each other on opposite sides in a Relevos increíbles six-man tag team match between members of La Peste Negra.
 They would repeatedly attack each other throughout the match, which ended in a disqualification when Cavernario cheated to win the final fall over Felino.
 Afterwards, Cavernario announced that La Peste Negra had disbanded, but Felino hoped that the stable would continue.
 In the weeks that followed, Cavernario and Felino were involved in multiple confrontations (including at the Torneo Nacional de Parejas Increíbles final where Felino distracted Cavernario enough that he was pinned for the third and final fall), until they agreed on a hair vs. hair match at Homenaje a Dos Leyendas.
 The event had to be cancelled in the wake of the COVID-19 pandemic, and it would be rescheduled the following year.
 They continued the feud later that year during CMLL's empty arena shows.
 In 2021, they were paired together for the Torneo Nacional de Parejas Increíbles, but were defeated in the first round by Ángel de Oro and Mephisto.
 Cavernario was later challenged by Felino for the Mexican National Light Heavyweight Championship, which happened on June 29.
 Cavernario was defeated by Felino who hit him with a low blow, as the referee was dealing with Negro Casas; this ended his reign at 966 days.
 At Homenaje a Dos Leyendas, Cavernario defeated Felino in the hair vs. hair match.

+He is one of 4 people to have won both Leyenda Azul and Leyenda de Plata tournaments.